fbcmuncie/dvd_production/README.md

 The scripts are setup on the DVD burning laptop.

 1. Insert the SD card into the card reader.
 You should see the card show up on the desktop.
-It should read `CANON`.
+It will have the SD Card icon.
+This means the card is mounted.
+You need to make sure the card is mounted before moving to step 2.

-2. Once the SD card is in, open the Terminal application and type `early`.
+2. Once the SD card is in, open the Terminal application and type `copy`.

 You should see the files copying over and then the DVD creation process begin.
 This will take 30-40 minutes to complete.
 Once the process has completed, you will see a command prompt with a blinking cursor.